20 of the Most Beautiful Castles in France

 This well-known and beloved French UNESCO World Heritage site spans an area of 15,000 square meters making it the largest Gothic Medieval palace in Europe and the world.
 Visitors can explore approximately 25 rooms within the palace complex including papal bedrooms, the cloisters, chapels, and the towers.

-There is also a nice collection of medieval art to gaze upon as well as an interactive virtual tour to guide you.
+There is also an impressive collection of medieval art to gaze upon as well as an interactive virtual tour to guide you.
 Don’t forget to visit the nearby Benezet Bridge (also a UNESCO site) which you can access if you purchase a combined ticket.

 Château Comtal de Carcassonne